-In this work we have introduced a separability criterion for detecting the entanglement of arbiratry dimensional bipartite states based on partial information of the density matrix by employing realigned moments.
-Our proposed approach enables detection of both PPT and NPT entangled states within the same framework using low ordered moments of the realigned matrix.
-The formalism presented here is thus advantageous compared to the recently formulated entanglement detection schemes using partial tranpose moments \cite{elben,neven,guhne} which fail to detect bound entangled states.
+In this work, we have introduced a separability criterion for detecting the entanglement of arbitrary dimensional bipartite states based on partial information of the density matrix by employing realigned moments.
+Our proposed approach enables the detection of both PPT and NPT entangled states within the same framework using low ordered moments of the realigned matrix.
+The formalism presented here is thus advantageous compared to the recently formulated entanglement detection schemes using partial transpose moments \cite{elben,neven,guhne} which fail to detect bound entangled states.

-We have demonstated the significance of our separability criterion with the help of several examples of higher dimensional states.
-We have compared the efficiency of our criterion with other partial transpose moment based criteria.
-Our $R$-moment criterion for $m \otimes n$ systems is further significant since it is able to detect certain NPT entangled states that are undetected by the criteria based on partial tranpose moments.
-Moreover, our separability criterion is able to detect certain bound entangled states that are not detected by another recently proposed criterion \cite{tzhang} using realigned moments.
+We have demonstrated the significance of our separability criterion with the help of several examples of higher dimensional states.
+We have compared the effectiveness of our criterion with other partial transpose moment based criteria.
+Our $R$-moment criterion for $m \otimes n$ systems is further significant since it can detect certain NPT entangled states that are undetected by the criteria based on partial transpose moments.
+Moreover, our separability criterion can detect certain bound entangled states that are not detected by another recently proposed criterion \cite{tzhang} using realigned moments.

-Additionally, for two-qubit systems we have shown that our approach can be slightly modified to yield another separability criterion which can detect entanglement in $2 \otimes 2$ systems without requiring complete information about the quantum state.
-Interestingly, we have found that our realigned moment based criterion detects some two qubit entangled states that are neither detected by partial moments based criteria \cite{elben,neven}, nor by the matrix realignment criteria \cite{chenwu, orud}.
+Additionally, for two-qubit systems, we have shown that our approach can be slightly modified to yield another separability criterion that can detect entanglement in $2 \otimes 2$ systems without requiring complete information about the quantum state.
+Interestingly, we have found that our realigned moment based criterion detects some two-qubit entangled states that are neither detected by partial moments based criteria \cite{elben,neven}, nor by the matrix realignment criteria \cite{chenwu, orud}.
 In \cite{liu}, authors have proposed a method based on permutation moments for the detection of multipartite entangled state.
 They have shown that their criterion reduces to partial transposition and realignment criterion in particular cases.
 In their criterion, odd order moments are inaccessible and their proposed criterion needs $2n$ copies of the entangled states to calculate $n$th order moment.
 On the other hand, odd and even moments are accessible in our criterion and it needs only $n$ copies of the state to calculate $n$th order moment.